-The Arista Project shows a complex structural system with numerous lineaments and geologic structures; many were first identified on satellite images and aerial photographs and later verified during field observations and drilling.
-Figure 6-3 highlights the prominent structures discussed below.
+The Arista Project shows a complex structural system with numerous lineaments and geologic structures, many of which were first identified through satellite images and aerial photographs and later verified during field observations and drilling.
+Figure 63 highlights the prominent structures discussed below.